Septempeda

-Septempeda was a Roman town in Picenum, now in the Italian region Marche.
-It became today's San Severino Marche after the fall of the Roman Empire.
+Septempeda was a Roman town in Picenum located near the modern San Severino Marche, Marche, Italy.

 Geography

-The original Roman town Septempeda is located in the province of Macerata.
-The town was situated on the left bank of the river Flosis (modern River Potenza), at some 40 km inland from the Adriatic coast and at the foot of the Apennines.
+The town was situated on the left bank of the river Flosis (modern River Potenza), some 40 km inland from the Adriatic coast and at the foot of the Apennines.
 During the early Middle Ages the name changed into San Severino Marche and the inhabitants moved to a more westerly location.
 The original urban site is now abandoned and mostly used as farmland.

 History

-Its ancient origins, going back to the 3rd century B.C with the Roman conquest of the Picenum area in 268 B.C., are proven by early soldiers family names on many Roman tombstones, such as the gentes Baebia, Calpurnia and Flavia, but it is probable that also the social organization of the Picenes hamlets and trade center from the neighbourhood converged in the Roman centre of Septempeda.
+Its ancient origins, going back to the 3rd century BC with the Roman conquest of Picenum in 268 BC, are proven by early soldiers' family names on many Roman tombstones, such as the gentes Baebia, Calpurnia and Flavia.
+It is probable that Septempeda was earlier a focus and trade centre for the Picentes' hamlets in the neighbourhood.